hesamsheikh/super-open-intelligence-book/README.md

 | [huggingface/diffusers](https://github.com/huggingface/diffusers) | Diffusion models for image/audio/video generation | ![GitHub stars](https://img.shields.io/github/stars/huggingface/diffusers?style=social) |

 ## ✨ Call to Contributions
-If there are hot respotiroies missing, add them.
+If there are hot repositories missing, add them.

 If any of these repositories are now stale, remove them.